4 ways to invest in gold

-You have a few options here: You can either buy physical gold like bars or gold coins, invest in gold mining company stocks or a gold exchange-traded fund (ETF) or buy into gold futures.
+You have a few options here: You can either buy physical gold like bars or gold coins, invest in gold mining company stocks or a gold exchange-traded fund, or ETF, or buy into gold futures.

-The most straightforward way to put your money in gold is to buy and store gold bars, coins or jewelry.
+The most straightforward way to put your money in gold is to buy physical gold like bars, coins or jewelry.

 To actually make a profit off the precious metal, you need to have a reasonable expectation that your gold can be sold for more than you paid for it.
 Unfortunately, gold prices are notoriously difficult to predict.

-Then in the summer of 2020, during the stress and uncertainty of the pandemic, gold briefly surged to an all-time high of $2,000 an ounce before sinking back down once again.
+Then in the summer of 2020, during the stress and uncertainty of the pandemic, gold surged to an all-time high of $2,000, before dipping back down.
+As of January, 2024, gold has surged once again and is currently sitting at above $2000.

-If gold forms part of your retirement plan, you can actually buy it through a gold Individual Retirement Account (IRA).
-That said, you’ll need to set it up with a special custodian or broker, and you may face unpleasant fees to cover the cost of storing the metal.
+If you want gold to be a foundation of your retirement plan, you can actually buy it through a gold individual retirement account, or IRA.
+You’ll need to set it up with a special custodian or broker, such as Rosland Capital, a trusted precious metals company with an A+ rating from the Better Business Bureau.

 2. Invest in gold stocks